Democracy, Gender Justice and Human Rights

 At the same time, the EU must become more resilient, open and transparent.
 The EU must do a better job of protecting Member States and their citizens from attacks on our shared values, while opening up to engage in debate with citizens on the future of the EU.
 It must become more resilient, open and transparent.

-The Friedrich-Ebert-Foundation’s EU office is dedicated to bolstering democracy, the rule of law, and equality, both within Germany and abroad, and is particularly committed to citizen-focused, transparent decision-making processes, progressive reforms, and consolidating the EU’s democratic legitimacy.
+The EU Office of the Friedrich-Ebert-Stiftung is dedicated to bolstering democracy, the rule of law, and gender justice, both within Germany and abroad.
+It is particularly committed to citizen-focused, transparent decision-making processes, progressive reforms, and consolidating the EU’s democratic legitimacy.

 Related News, Events and Publications